In this post I explain how to disassemble Asus K-series notebook and get access to main internal parts.

 Remove one screw securing the DVD dirve.

-Slide the DVD drive to the right and remove it from the notebook.
+Slide the DVD drive to the right and remove it.

 Remove four screws securing the hard drive assembly.